 The gaming amendment

-The constitutional amendment on the ballot on June 23 would give the tribal chairman power to negotiate and approve all gaming contracts, and propose all gaming board appointments — confirmed by a tribal council that just voted 17-2 in his favor.
+The constitutional amendment on the ballot on June 23 would give the tribal chairman power to negotiate all gaming contracts, and nominate all gaming board members β confirmed by a tribal council that just voted 17-2 in his favor.

 We have done this before